-We take great pride in our Gem Air Aircraft
+We take great pride in our Gem Air Fleet

-The variety in our fleet allows us to be flexible enough to tailor what we offer to what our customers need.
-Each aircraft is maintained above FAA requirements, and we work hard to keep them clean and comfortable as well.
+The variety in our Gem Air airplanes allows us to tailor what we offer to what our customers need.
+Each aircraft is maintained to standards that exceed FAA requirements, and we work hard to keep them clean and comfortable.

 As with any aircraft, the exact performance capabilities for all our planes depend on the weight and volume of passengers and gear, as well as temperature, weather, and intended origination and destination.
 The numbers listed are the maximum capabilities of the aircraft listed, but for long routes, or with various weather conditions, lower maximums will apply.

 Cessna Caravans are a turbo-prop with a proud history of both backcountry and front-country operation.
 This great aircraft is arguably the most versatile Gem Air Airplane

 The Caravan is a great option for comfortable charters between cities, and can also haul an impressive amount of cargo into mountain air strips.

 This 9-passenger airplane carries more weight and volume than an Islander and a 206 combined (up to 3,000 pounds) and allows us to make even better use of our other aircraft capabilities.

 Our two twin-engine Piper Chieftains are some of our best passenger planes.
 They are fast and well-suited for our Boise to Salmon flights, as well as charters where speed and group size are priorities.
 They are designed to fly to and from paved strips, so we keep them out of the backcountry.

 These aircraft comfortably seat 9 people and can take up to 1700 pounds of weight.
 Weight normally ends up being the limiting factor (vs seat count or volume).
 We fly them frequently into regional airports like Bozeman, MT, Jackson Hole, WY, Sun Valley, ID, and Glacier Park Int’l, MT.